 - Don’t forget your binoculars and, if you can get your hands on a good camera, it really makes it so much more fun.
 There are so many picture-perfect photo opportunities.

-- If you are combining Ruaha and Selous, I recommend doing a night drive in Ruaha.
-It is not always included and is more expensive in Selous, and you are likely to see more in Ruaha at night.
+- If you are combining Ruaha and Nyerere, I recommend doing a night drive in Ruaha.
+It is not always included and is more expensive in Nyerere, and you are likely to see more in Ruaha at night.

 - Be open-minded and enjoy just being out in the bush.
 There is nothing better.